giufus/hotrod-endpoint/README.md

 - mvn exec:java

-NB: If you want to test a 2-node cluster, increase os settings:
+**EXTRA: If you want to test a 2-node cluster, increase os settings:**

 - edit **/etc/sysctl.conf**
 ```